emrgnt-cmplxty/fermi/docs/0.old/tutorials/rainbow-frontend-dev-tutorial.md

 >
 > - I find it useful to download MetaMask on both my mobile phone and my desktop browser (personally using the [Brave](https://brave.com/) browser myself but you may use your preferred website noted on the downloads webpage)

-### Create a Axion Wallet Account {#create-a-near-wallet-account}
+### Create a Fermi Wallet Account {#create-a-near-wallet-account}

-> - Go to wallet.testnet.near.org to create your Axion testnet account and follow the instructions.
+> - Go to wallet.testnet.near.org to create your Fermi testnet account and follow the instructions.

 **_Please note that Ledger protected wallets will not work at this time on the Rainbow Bridge.
 If you have a ledger protected wallet, it's advised to make a new one and use a seed phrase_**